 A treatment injury does not include a personal injury resulting from a person unreasonably withholding or delaying their consent to undergo treatment.
-It is acknowledged under NZ law that a competent patient has an absolute right to refuse to consent to medical treatment, no matter how unreasonable this may seem.
+It is acknowledged under New Zealand law that a competent patient has an absolute right to refuse to consent to medical treatment, no matter how unreasonable this may seem.
 The underlying policy reason behind this exclusion appears to be that while there is respect for this pre-existing legal right, the financial or other consequences of any resulting treatment injury will be borne by the patient, rather than by the scheme .

-Mental injury unaccompanied by physical injury:
+Mental injury unaccompanied by physical injury

-the ACC does not provide coverage for mental injuries per se.
-In order for cover to be provided by the ACC, then one of the following conditions need to be met: (1) the mental injury needs to be caused or a material cause of physical injuries; or it was caused by certain criminal acts provided that the claimant was ordinarily resident in NZ at the time and treatment is being sought in NZ; or it is an offence listed in Schedule 3, IPRCA 2001 (this covers mostly sexual offences).
-In addition, the claimant would also need to show that the mental injury arising from the physical injury was clinically significant behavioural, cognitive or psychological dysfunction occurring as a result of the physical injury.
+The ACC does not provide coverage for mental injuries per se.
+In order for coverage to be provided by the ACC, then one of the following conditions need to be met: (1) the mental injury needs to be caused or a material cause of physical injuries; or (2) it was caused by certain criminal acts provided that the claimant was ordinarily resident in New Zealand at the time and treatment is being sought in New Zealand; or (3) it is an offence listed in Schedule 3, IPRCA 2001 (this covers mostly sexual offences).
+In addition, the claimant would also need to show that the mental injury arising from the physical injury resulted in clinically significant behavioural, cognitive or psychological dysfunction due to the physical injury.

-Where mental injury is not linked to physical injury, there is no personal injury within the meaning of the IPRCA 2001 and therefore the person has no cover under the scheme.
+Where mental injury is not linked to physical injury, there is no personal injury within the meaning of the IPRCA 2001, and therefore the person has no coverage under the scheme.
 The person is therefore free to pursue legal action in the courts for compensatory damages usually grounded in a claim of negligence for psychiatric injury.

-Physical injuries suffered before birth:
+Physical injuries suffered before birth

-a foetus which dies in utero is not covered under the IPRCA 2001.
+A foetus which dies in utero is not covered under the IPRCA 2001.
 The term ‘person’ is used in the governing legislation and it does not include a foetus, unless and until it is born alive.
-However, the mother is considered to have suffered a physical injury and may be entitled to cover under the scheme if the death of an unborn child occurred in utero.
+However, the mother is considered to have suffered a physical injury and may be entitled to coverage under the scheme if the death of an unborn child occurred in utero.
 This is notwithstanding the fact that she may have suffered no other injuries to herself other than the loss of the unborn child.
 (Manning 2006: 763).

 Health system

-NZ’s health care system is primarily a centrally-funded, tax-based system.
-The legislative framework for the system is established under the NZ Public Health and Disability Act 2000.
+New Zealand’s health care system is primarily a centrally-funded, tax-based system.
+The legislative framework for the system is established under the New Zealand Public Health and Disability Act 2000.
 Publicly-funded healthcare is funded through public taxation and levies collected by the Accident Compensation Corporation (ACC), the Crown entity responsible for the management of the no-fault compensation scheme for personal injuries.
-Hospital care, community mental health care, and public health services have traditionally been provided to ‘eligible persons’ (including NZ citizens and persons ordinarily resident in NZ) free of charge.
-Government subsidies partially fund primary health care and pharmaceuticals, with co-payments by patients unless they are eligible for a full subsidy.
-Resources constraints are recognised in governing legislation.
-Most public funding of the health care system is devolved through Crown funding agreements which are made by the Minister of Health or the Ministry of Health as agent, whereby there is agreement to provide or fund health services within specified districts.
-Public health and disability services are funded directly through the Ministry of Health
+Hospital care, community mental health care, and public health services have traditionally been provided to ‘eligible persons’ (including New Zealand citizens and persons ordinarily resident in New Zealand) free of charge.
+Government subsidies partially fund primary health care and pharmaceuticals, with co-payments made by patients unless they are eligible for a full subsidy.
+Resources constraints are recognised in the governing legislation.
+Most public funding of the health care system is devolved through Crown funding agreements, which are made by the Minister of Health or the Ministry of Health as an agent, whereby there is agreement to provide or fund health services within specified districts.
+Public health and disability services are funded directly through the Ministry of Health.

-Swedish no fault insurance model
+Swedish no-fault insurance model